chees-e/vDFT/README.md

 ## Intro

-This is a remake of a project I made in 2021 as a part of an music transcription app.
-When I made it, I used a linear approximation of sine to perform the transform.
+This is a remake of a project I made in 2021 as a part of a music transcription app.
+When I made it, I used a linear approximation of sine to perform the transformation.
 As you can imagine, it was inconsistent.
 This version uses parabolic approximation which should give a better transcription.

-## Addressing Challanges
+## Addressing Challenges

-There were two main challanges I faced in this project:
+There were two main challenges I faced in this project:

 1. Representation of float.
 2. Implementation of sine.